jsdrolias/StockTrack/README.md

 Furthermore, multiple instances of the writer will write to respective files.
 A better approach would be a common shared store like Redis or a database.

-This argument is further strenghted by the fact that as consumers are added/removed, consumer rebalancing will occur and some messages may be reprocessed by different instances, leading to inaccurate metrics and logs.
+This argument is further strenghted by the fact that as consumers are added/removed, consumer rebalancing will occur and some messages may be reprocessed by different instances, leading to inaccurate metrics and fragmented logs per stock.

 ## Architecture Decisions